wihi-labs/WHIP/0003-ambassador-program.md

 ## Community fund

-The community fund is a 3-2-multi-sig wallet that is initially filled with 250000 WiHi tokens to finance programs that are located within/ target the friend and supporter layers in the DAO onion.
+The community fund is a 3-2-multi-sig wallet that is initially filled with 250000 WiHi points (WIPO - WiHi's test tokens) to support programs that are located within/ target the friend and supporter layers in the DAO onion.
 It is controlled by a subset of individuals from the community CA. In its first iteration, this group will consist of Michael, Uros, and Mark.
-Until another mechanism is proposed, the community fund is refilled and the individuals controlling the fund are re-elected by a WHIP.
+Until another mechanism is proposed, the community fund is refilled by a WHIP.
+The individuals controlling the fund are either re-elected by a WHIP or assigned by those already controlling the fund.

 ## Application/ Acceptance of an ambassador

-In order to become an ambassador, the individual has to be nominated by a core team member (the promoter).
+In order to become an ambassador, the individual has to be nominated by a supporter, contributor or core team member (the promoter).
 In case the nomination has support of at least 2 community fund multi-sig members, the promoter negotiates the terms and condition of the individuals ambassador role, summarizes them in an one-Pager that illustrates the i) goals, ii) reward amount, iii) contact details of the ambassador, and stores the onePager in the [open proposals folder](https://drive.google.com/drive/folders/164We6FinxvUBoI_dF00Kz2rw7c5gsyqf?usp=sharing).
 The naming of the one pager is ambassador-ID-NameOfAmbassador (where ID is a continuous index according to the supporter table)
 If the necessary minimum of supporting community fund multi-sig members support the proposal (supporting members need to be named in the onePager), the ambassador is accepted (which is signaled by storing the pdf of the onePager in the [accepted proposals folder](https://drive.google.com/drive/folders/1s_nJuHrl7OtXMpqe-kM3KV9S9jRflCJO?usp=sharing)) and the details are entered in the